MichaelAdamBerry/bookshelf/README.md

 from root directory cd into the client directory and run "npm run test"

 This application is deployed through Heroku at https://nameless-temple-40466.herokuapp.com/

+## open issues:

+Testing:

+Recent updates to several dependecies for react hooks have broken some of the tests.
+I have chosen to keep some of those in while I identify the issue and update the tests.

+## next steps:

+Authenticated routes to manage and display a users personal bookshelf.